 Legislation creates the Special License Plate Review Board, with implementation July 1, 2003.

-The Disabled Parking license plate, with a disabled parking emblem, is implemented effective November 1, 2004.
+November 1, Disabled Parking license plate, with a disabled parking emblem was implemented.

-Washington State Law Enforcement Memorial and Professional Fire Fighters plates are released effective January 1, 2005.
+January 1, Washington State Law Enforcement Memorial and Professional Fire Fighters plates were released.